oliverklee/ext-realty/Documentation/Tutorial/CreateTheSingleView/Index.rst

   this, set  *requireLoginForSingleViewPage* and define  *loginPID.*

 - Via TS setup, you can also define, which fields should be displayed in the overview table.
-Provide a comma separated list of field names for *fieldsInTheSingleViewTable* .
+Provide a comma-separated list of field names for *fieldsInTheSingleViewTable* .

 - If there should be a link to the contact page, you will need to